randy-riegsecker/EightQueens/README.md

 The **Eight Queens** Puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other.
 In other words, the solution requires that no two queens share the same row, column, or diagonal.
 There are 92 different solutions.

 ## Playing the Game
-Add and remove queens to the chess board to solve the puzzle.
+Add and remove queens on the chessboard to solve the puzzle.
 To place or remove a queen from a square, click on that square.
 You can only have up to eight queens on the board at any given time, and the counter shows you how many are placed.

-As a hint, the chess board squares squares turn red if you've place queens is in a threatening position with another queen (they share the same column, row, or diagonal).
+As a hint, the chessboard squares squares turn red if you've placed a queen in a threatening position with another queen (they share the same column, row, or diagonal).

 RESET BOARD is used to clear the chess board.